Opentrons/opentrons/api/docs/v2/new_atomic_commands.rst

 Creating a Protocol File
 ========================

-Depending on your robot model and/or API version, your basic protocol file should look similar to the following examples.
+Depending on your robot model and/or API version, the beginning of your basic protocol file should look similar to the following examples.
 For information about variations in the code before the ``run()`` function, see the :ref:`Metadata <tutorial-metadata>` and :ref:`Requirements <tutorial-requirements>` sections of the :ref:`tutorial`.

 Samples are formatted to fit the available space and avoid horizontal scrolling.

 .. tabs::

     .. tab:: Flex

         .. code-block:: python
             :substitutions: